 UPS (NYSE: UPS) today announced plans to acquire Bomi Group, an industry-leading multinational healthcare logistics provider.
 The transaction will add temperature-controlled facilities in 14 countries and nearly 3,000 highly-skilled Bomi Group team members to the UPS Healthcare network in Europe and Latin America.

-"We are focused on building healthcare logistics capabilities and services that allow our customers to deliver the newest healthcare innovations," said UPS Healthcare President Wes Wheeler.
-"We are excited to combine Bomi's talent, expertise and capabilities with UPS Healthcare – together, we will provide unmatched solutions to our customers, powered by UPS's integrated, global smart logistics network."
+‘We are focussed on building healthcare logistics capabilities and services that allow our customers to deliver the newest healthcare innovations’, said UPS Healthcare President Wes Wheeler.
+‘We are excited to combine Bomi's talent, expertise and capabilities with UPS Healthcare – together, we will provide unmatched solutions to our customers, powered by UPS' integrated, global smart logistics network.’

 The acquisition of Bomi is part of UPS Healthcare's continued expansion of its network and services to meet growing demand – including Bomi, UPS Healthcare has doubled its global footprint since 2020.
 Recent expansions include newly constructed and soon-to-be-opened dedicated state-of-the-art healthcare logistics facilities in Germany and Australia, and expanded campuses in Hungary and the Netherlands.

-UPS Healthcare also recently enhanced UPS Premier, a technology-led service that can prioritize and track critical shipments within 10 feet (about 3 meters) of their location anywhere in UPS's global network.
+UPS Healthcare also recently enhanced UPS Premier, a technology-led service that can prioritise and track critical shipments within about 3 meters (10 feet) of their location anywhere in UPS' global network.
 UPS Premier brings worldwide visibility, control, reliability and product recovery capabilities to UPS Healthcare customers.

 These expansions and new services meet the complex and varied needs of UPS Healthcare's customers, helping them turn logistics into a competitive advantage.